-Safety notices .
-V Fans for the 33E/8B or 36E/8C .
-1 What's new in Fans .
-1 Removing the 33E/8B or 36E/8C system unit fan .
-1 Replacing the 33E/8B or 36E/8C system unit fan .
-3 Common procedures for installable features .
-5 Before you begin .
-5 Identifying a part .
-8 Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part .
-9 Deactivating the failing-part indicator light .
-9 Identifying a failing part in a Linux system or logical partition Ç Locating a failing part in a Linux system or logical partition ç Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light 10 Locating a failing part in a Virtual I/O Server system or logical partition. .
-10 Identifying a part by using the Virtual I/O Server .
-11 Identifying a part by using the Virtual I/O Server .
-11 Starting the system of logical partition 1 .
-11 Starting a system that is not managed by a HMC or an SDMC Starting a system or logical partition by using the HMC Stopping a system or logical partition .
-13 Stopping a system that is not managed by an HMC or an SDMC .
-14 Stopping a system by using the HMC .
-15 Removing and replacing covers for the 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system .
-16 Installing the service access cover on an 33E/8B or 36E/8C system .
-16 Removing the front cover from an 33E/8B or 36E/8C system .
-17 Installing the front cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or $36E/8C$ system into the service position or operating position Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC .
-23 Replacing a part by using the HMC .
-24 Verifying the installed part .
-24 Verifying an installed feature or replaced part in an AIX system or logical partition .
-24 Verifying the installed part in a Linux system or logical partition .
-27 Verifying an installed part by using stand-alone diagnostics .
-27 Verifying the installed part by using the HMC .
-28 Activating and deactivating LEDs by using the HMC .
-29 Viewing serviceable events by using the HMC .
-30 Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tool Verifying the installed part by using VIOS Verify the replacement part by using VIOS , Notices 35 Electronic emission notices Class A Notices .
-36 Terms and conditions .
-4(
+Safety notices Thermal power management device What's new in Thermal power management device Removing the 33E/8B or 36E/8C TPMD card Replacing the 33E/8B or 36E/8C TPMD card Common procedures for installable features Before you begin Identifying a part.
+Identifying a failing part in an AIX system or logical partition.
+Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Finding the location code of a failing part in a Linux system or logical partition.
+Activating the indicator light for the failing part Deactivating the failing-part indicator light Locating a failing part in a Virtual I/O Server system or logical partition.
+Identifying a part by using the Virtual I/O Server Starting the system or logical partition Starting a system that is not managed by a HMC or an SDMC Starting a system or logical partition by using the HMC Stopping a system or logical partition Stopping a system that is not managed by an HMC or an SDMC Stopping a system by using the HMC 14 Removing and replacing covers for the 33E/8B or 36E/8C system 15 Removing and replacing covers for the 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system.
+Installing the service access cover on an 33E/8B or 36E/8C system Removing the front cover from an 33E/8B or 36E/8C system.
+Installing the front cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or 36E/8C system into the service position or operating position 18 Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
+Activating and deactivating LEDs by using the HMC Viewing serviceable events by using the HMC.
+Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tools 33 Verifying the installed part by using VIOS Verify the replacement part by using VIOS Notices Trademarks Electronic emission notices Class A Notices Terms and conditions